GrantExec, a Euna Solutions® company

 Certified Local Government Mini-Grants

-This program provides funding to Pennsylvania municipalities for urgent historic preservation projects that enhance local preservation efforts and policies.
+This funding opportunity provides financial support to Pennsylvania municipalities designated as Certified Local Governments for timely historic preservation projects that enhance their local preservation efforts.

 $7,500